Faculty

 Dr. Iskander Ibrahim

-The central goal of my lab is to understand how photosynthesis is regulated under various abiotic stress conditions.
+The central goal of the Ibrahim lab is to gain a better understanding of how photosynthesis is regulated under various abiotic stress conditions.
 Possible projects includes: 1) identifying the full scope of photosynthetic gene regulatory networks for chloroplasts and cyanobacteria; 2) the mechanism by which chloroplasts communicate with the nucleus to regulate plant development; and 3) the regulation of cyanobacterial CO2-concentrating mechanism, with the aim of genetically engineering C3 plants to improve their low photosynthetic efficiency caused by photorespiration under current atmospheric CO2 concentrations.

 Dr. Ibrahim